 Although many people use magnesium for sleep support, it isn’t known to cause fatigue during the day.
 However, if you want to maximize the benefits for better sleep, it’s best to take your magnesium supplement an hour or two before bedtime.

 Although the time of day doesn’t factor into the results, consistency may be a factor.
-For instance, one study tracked individuals over three weeks of magnesium supplementation, showing that the supplement improved exercise performance by decreasing the subjects’ accumulation of lactate.
+For instance, one study tracked individuals over three weeks of magnesium supplementation, showing that the supplement improved exercise performance by decreasing the accumulation of lactate.
 It may be easier to remember if you get into a routine of taking it at the same time each day.

 It may be helpful to take your magnesium supplement with a meal, like breakfast or lunch.
-Magnesium is a mild supplement that doesn’t require it be taken with food for it to be absorbed properly.
+Magnesium is a mild supplement that doesn’t require it to be taken with food for it to be absorbed properly.
 However, a small portion of people who take magnesium may experience digestive discomfort, like nausea or diarrhea.
 Taking magnesium with a meal can help prevent any stomach upset.